dscolby/CausalELM.jl/README.md

 approach but also models the treatment mechanism and uses it to adjust the initial estimates.
 The advantage of DRE is that only the model of the outcome OR the model of the treatment mechanism has to be correctly specified to yield unbiased estimates.
-The DRE implementation in CausalELM.jl also overcomes bias from overfitting by employing cross fitting.
+The DRE implementation in CausalELM. also overcomes bias from overfitting by employing cross fitting.
 Furthermore, we might be more interested in how much an individual can benefit from a treatment, as opposed to the average treatment effect.
 Depending on the characteristics of our data, we can use metalearning methods such as S-Learning, T-Learning, or X-Learning to